MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Description**

 Attackers use tools that implement various protocols (SMB, Kerberos, NTLM) in non-standard ways.
 While this type of network traffic is accepted by Windows without warnings, ATA is able to recognize potential malicious intent.
-The behavior is indicative of techniques such as Over-Pass-the-Hash, as well as exploits used by advanced ransomware, for example, WannaCry.
+The behavior is indicative of techniques such as Over-Pass-the-Hash, as well as exploits used by advanced ransomware, such as WannaCry.

 **Investigation**

-Identify the protocol that is unusual – from the Suspicious activity time line,  click on the suspicious activity to get to its details page; the protocol appears above the arrow: Kerberos or NTLM.
+Identify the protocol that is unusual – from the suspicious activity time line, click on the suspicious activity to access the details page; the protocol appears above the arrow: Kerberos or NTLM.

-- **Kerberos**: This will often be triggered if a hacking tool such as Mimikatz has been used, potentially performing an Overpass-the-Hash attack.
-Check if the source computer is running an application that implements its own Kerberos stack, not in accordance with the Kerberos RFC.
-If that is the case, it is a benign true positive and you can **Close** the alert.
+- **Kerberos**: Often triggered if a hacking tool such as Mimikatz was potentially used an Overpass-the-Hash attack.
+Check if the source computer is running an application that implements its own Kerberos stack, that is not in accordance with the Kerberos RFC.
+In that case, it is a benign true positive and the alert can be **Closed**.
 If the alert keeps being triggered, and it is still the case, you can **Suppress** the alert.

 - **NTLM**: Could be either WannaCry or tools such as Metasploit, Medusa, and Hydra.